MicrosoftDocs/azure-docs/articles/virtual-desktop/configure-vm-gpu.md

 ## Configure GPU-accelerated app rendering

 By default, apps and desktops running in remote sessions do not leverage available GPUs for rendering and are rendered with the CPU.
-Enable GPU-accelerated rendering by configuring the session host's Group Policy:
+Configure the session host's Group Policy to enable GPU-accelerated rendering:

 1. Connect to the desktop of the VM using an account with local administrator privileges.
 2. Open the Start menu and type "gpedit.msc" to open the Group Policy Editor.